 The picture above was painted by our own Paige Bridges of Wills Point, Texas.
 We thank Paige for allowing us to use this picture on our web sites.
-Additions, corrections, complaints and compliments concerning this page should be submitted to Betty Miller and Betty Phillips.
+Additions, corrections, complaints and compliments concerning this page should be submitted to Betty Miller and Patsy Vinson.

 Chief Duwa'li Bowles played a prominent part in the history of Van Zandt County, Texas.
 Duwa'li was born in 1756.
 He was the son of a Scotch-Irish father and a Cherokee Indian mother.
 He had red hair, was slightly freckled and his skin possessed a slight coat of tan.

 In 1794, when Duwa'li was Chief of Running Water, Tennessee the American government had begun to give the Indians annuities and supplies.
 Chief Duwa'li and a small group of Indians went to the government post to pick up their allotments.
 On their way home they met some white traders with their families.
 The white men traded the Indians some whiskey and the Indians got drunk.
 The traders then proceeded to trade for all the supplies, giving very little in return.
 After becoming sober the Indians realized what had happened and asked the white traders to return their supplies but they refused.
 A battle ensued in which all the white traders were killed.
 However, the Indians took the white women and children to safety.
 Later they decided they should leave that country for fear of reprisal.